• Skip to primary navigation

 Minestrone Soup is basically a heartier version of vegetable soup.
 Most vegetable soups just contain vegetables, whereas a minestrone is supplemented with beans and pasta.

-Does minestrone include meat?
+Does minestrone traditionally contain meat?

 What makes minestrone, minestrone?